 - 2 years after tax was paid for the year the disability severance payment was made.

 If you did not receive the notice from the Department of Defense and you received a disability severance payment after January 17, 1991, that you reported as taxable income, you can still file a claim as long as you attach the necessary documentation to your Form 1040X.
 You may contact the National Archives, National Personnel Records Center, or the Department of Veterans Affairs to obtain your documentation for submission with the required Form 1040X.
+Note: IRS is required by law to issue a Form 1099-INT for the year the refund was issued.
 See the FAQs for additional information.